About Seven of Wands

 - Contemplating other opinions

 The good news is, the fall isn’t so far down.
 Our hero in the seven of wands is still sure-footed on higher ground as indicated by his stance on a cliff (Rider version, far right in the card trio above).

-We can also detect a chasm in emotion as our psychic eyes are drawn to the creeping waters below foot.
+We can also detect a flow of high emotion as our psychic eyes are drawn to the creeping waters below foot.
 As we explored in the suit of cups, water deals with dreams and emotions.
-It's presence and specific location in the seven of wands lets us know whatever viewpoint we are defending, we can be sure we have a deeply trenched emotional investment in it.
+It’s presence and specific location in the seven of wands lets us know whatever viewpoint we are defending, we can be sure we have a deeply trenched emotional investment in it.